 AVAs, the Rogue Valley AVA

-lie within the boundaries of the newer two-million-acre Southern Oregon
+of which now lie within the boundaries of the newer two-million-acre

-AVA in the southwest portion of Oregon State.
+Southern Oregon AVA in the southwest portion of Oregon State.
+(Elkton

-The Mediterranean-like climes of Southern Oregon are generally much
+climes of Southern Oregon are generally much warmer than Oregon's

 Willamette Valley AVA.